The hard thinking: Writing copy

 - All the copy for all the pages

-When the site design is completed, we upload the copy to WordPress for you — outlined in the next phase, Design & Development.
+When the site design is completed, Stephen Merriman, my developer, uploads the copy to WordPress for you — outlined in the next phase, Design & Development.